The International Capital Markets Review: United Kingdom

 v Sustainable finance

 In December 2015, governments from around the world adopted the Paris Agreement on climate change and in the same year the UN adopted its 2030 Agenda for Sustainable Development, which has at its core 17 sustainable development goals.
 Following on from this, on 8 March 2018 the European Commission published its Action Plan on Financing Sustainable Growth, unveiling its strategy for a financial system that supports the EU's climate and sustainable development agenda.
 The Action Plan is part of broader efforts to connect finance with the specific needs of the European and global economy for the benefit of the planet and society.

 Following the publication of the Action Plan, the Commission established the Technical Working Group on Sustainable Finance and on 18 June 2019 it published reports and guidelines relating to its four key deliverables:

 - EU Taxonomy for sustainable activities;

 - EU Green Bond Standard;

-- EU Climate Benchmarks and Benchmarks' ESG Disclosures; and
+- EU Climate Benchmarks and Benchmarks' ESG9 Disclosures; and

 - guidelines on the disclosure of environmental and social information.